PrunaAI/ai-efficiency-courses/README.md

 - Search optimal LLM compression

 **Requirements:**
-- While it can work with large models and powerful CPU/GPU hardware, exercises are designed to also support small models, and modest CPU/GPU hardware for better accesibility.
+- While it can work with large models and powerful CPU/GPU hardware (e.g. V100, A100), exercises are designed to also support small models, and modest CPU/GPU hardware (e.g. 1080, 2080) for better accessibility.
 - You can easily setup coding environment by running `bash setup_exercises.sh`.
 It is also recommended to login with your `HF_TOKEN` and define the Hugging Face cache directory to download models from Hugging Face.
 In particular, most exercises are based on the `pruna` package for productive exploration of efficient AI topics.
 If you find it helpful, please ⭐ star the repository to help others discover these resources!
 Further, some exercises require the `pruna_pro` package to address more advanced topics.

 ![Website](https://img.shields.io/badge/Pruna.ai-purple?style=flat-square)